axoflow/axosyslog-core-docs/content/chapter-encrypted-transport-tls/tlsoptions/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The AxoSyslog application can encrypt incoming and outgoing syslog message flows using TLS if you use the `network()` or `syslog()` drivers.
+This page describes the TLS-related options of the `network()` and `syslog()` drivers.
+Where applicable, other drivers also support encrypted transport, see the documentation of the other drivers for details.

 {{% alert title="Note" color="info" %}}